c-blake/lc/REJECTED.md

 for something else right now although that could change.
 It is a boolean flag and doesn't outright fail.
 As a guide, configs/cb0/style has "gls", though.

+So, if you alias ll='ls -l' you could probably change that to `=lc -sgls` with little perturbation, though you are better off learning more.

 --------

 So called --tree formats.
 These don't interoperate very well with the simple